An Adaptive Mixer Allocation Algorithm for the Quantum Alternating Operator Ansatz: Conclusion and Outlook

 \section{Conclusion and Outlook}

-To mitigate the gate and circuit depth overheads when using QAOA+ to solve CCOPs, we introduced the AMA algorithm.
-AMA constructs a feasible space by adaptively applying partial mixers in each layer of the mixer unitary operator, and then searches for the optimal solution within this constrained space.
-The performance of the AMA algorithm was evaluated on the MIS problem and compared with the original QAOA+, PU, and PNU algorithms.
-Numerical results showed that, for the same number of optimization runs, AMA achieved superior performance.
-Specifically, AMA obtained higher OARs and AARs (indicating higher solution quality and greater stability), along with significantly reduced resource consumption, including reductions in circuit depth and CNOT gates compared with QAOA+ variants.
-These results highlight the feasibility and efficiency of the AMA algorithm.
-The adaptive nature of AMA, which reduces quantum resource demands while maintaining solution quality, makes it a crucial tool for overcoming the limitations of current quantum hardware, particularly for resource-constrained NISQ devices.
+To address the substantial gate overheads of QAOA+ in solving constrained combinatorial optimization problems, we proposed the AMA-QAOA+ algorithm.
+AMA-QAOA+ adaptively constructs a feasible solution space by selectively applying mixers to a subset of qubits in each layer of the mixer unitary operator, and then searches for the quasi-optimal solution within this constrained space.
+We evaluated the performance of AMA-QAOA+ on the MIS problem and compared it with QAOA+, PNU, Adaptive-QAOA+, and the variant of Adaptive-QAOA+.
+Extensive numerical simulations demonstrate that, under the same number of optimization runs, AMA-QAOA+ consistently achieves superior performance.
+Specifically, AMA-QAOA+ obtained higher mean OARs and AARs, indicating higher solution quality and greater stability, along with significantly reduced CNOT gates.
+These results highlight the feasibility and efficiency of AMA-QAOA+ in solving CCOPs.

-Although the current work only demonstrates the efficiency of the AMA algorithm in solving the MIS problem, AMA is a general algorithm that is not limited to MIS and can be applied to solving a variety of CCOPs.
-Further research is needed to explore its application to other CCOPs and evaluate its scalability and robustness for larger problem sizes and different graph types.
-This will help extend its applicability and increase its utility for diverse optimization tasks.
-Future work could also focus on refining the optimization and initialization strategies for AMA.
-For instance, incorporating deep learning techniques could improve the prediction of better initial parameters, accelerating convergence and enhancing optimization efficiency.
-Additionally, evaluating its performance on real quantum hardware is essential to understand its behavior in noisy environments and assess its practical advantages and challenges.

-The AMA algorithm represents a significant advancement in leveraging quantum computing to solve CCOPs, and its further development may have a profound impact on addressing real-world optimization challenges with quantum advantage.